brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-20-slopware-ahead-warning-svg.md

 <img src="/media/slopware01.svg" style="max-width:360px;">
 <img src="/media/slopware02.svg" style="max-width:360px;">

 (license: both svg images, penguin and the sign were under pd, so this new svg is pd as well.
-Consult your legal department in case of unkown obstacles.)
+Consult your legal department in case of unknown or slippery obstacles/surfaces.)